 Perhaps you already know the physical benefits of exercise.
 It makes you look and feel good about yourself.
 It helps you lose weight, gain muscles, become lean, and become fit generally.
 These physical alterations become observable by sight.
 However, the bodily results of exercise don’t show immediately.
 Often, it takes about a few weeks to see some noticeable changes.
 There are instances that even after a few months, you only achieve a little visible outcome.
 But throughout regularly exercising, physical changes will eventually take place.
 There will be strength in the muscles, increase in metabolism, and more energized movements within a short period.

 Most people who often exercise appear to be happier.
 They become interestingly motivated in doing everything for their goals.
-These individuals are less anxious, depressed, and pressured.
+These individuals are less anxious, depressed, and pressured, so they don’t even need online counseling from BetterHelp and the likes.
 That’s the reason why exercise becomes a considerable miracle drug for tons of mental and emotional difficulties.
 Therefore, when you continuously work out, your body gets a regular supply of good hormones that help you regulate emotions.

 Recent research has found that even a single bout of exercise has a small but significant positive effect on cognitive performance.
 This may be due to changes in heart rate, BDNF, endorphins, and the neurotransmitters serotonin and dopamine. — Traci Stein, PhD, MPH